prathamdupare/aish/README.md

 - You will need an API key from Groq - [Generate it here](https://console.groq.com/keys).
 It's free!

+- Just change the 'api_key' value in the script.

 # Shebang Comments

 #!/usr/bin/env bash